The Spy Gone North: Critical response

+James Marsh of the South China Morning Post rated the film 3.5/5 and wrote: "Rather than strive for a James Bond-style spy caper, Yoon explores his characters' patriotic motivations, and in the process humanises many of the film's primary antagonists, while exposing endemic corruption in South Korean politics.
+Thankfully these moments are countered by some expertly executed sequences of high-stakes espionage, balancing the film's even-handed politics with similarly assured thrills."

+Nicola Chan of the SCMP Young Post wrote: "There are, however, some logical flaws in the plot.
+While Park is a highly skilled double agent, there are a few traps in the movie that even he shouldn't have been able to avoid.
+And the ending, while touching, is somewhat cliché."

+David Ehrlich of IndieWire rated the film B− and wrote: "A twisty, hyper-talkative historical epic that peers behind the curtain of political theater to offer a peek at how North and South Korea really stay in touch, Yoon Jong-bin's 'The Spy Gone North' tells a true-ish story about all the invisible people who have to be sacrificed for these two rival countries to sustain their mutual self-interests."
+He continued: "If the noose-tightening third act never becomes quite as suspenseful as it should, that's because the movie is either unwilling or unable to disentangle itself from all of the messy political intrigue and focus on Park's desperate search for a way out — for even the open door he'd be presented by the slightest display of humanity."

 Box office

-The film finished second during its opening week behind Along with the Gods: The Last 49 Days, with US$15.7 million gross over five days screening (Wednesday to Sunday).
+The film finished second during its opening week behind Along with the Gods: The Last 49 Days, with US$15.7 million gross over five days of screening (Wednesday to Sunday).
 On its second weekend, the film finished second behind The Witness, with a 45% drop in gross to US$6.3 million.
 After finishing second for two consecutive weekends, the film placed third during its third weekend, behind On Your Wedding Day and The Witness.
 It had a 59% drop in gross, earning US$2.6 million from 317,447 attendance.

 On August 28, 2018, the film reached its break-even point with 4.7 million audience members having watched the film.
-During its fourth weekend, the film had a 74% drop in gross compared to its third weekend, finishing at seventh place with 86,336 attendance.
-The film stable on seventh place during its fifth weekend.
+During its fourth weekend, the film had a 74% drop in gross compared to its third weekend, finishing in seventh place with 86,336 attendance.
+The film stable in seventh place during its fifth weekend.

 As of September 24, 2018, the film grossed US$38.3 million from 4,970,004 total attendance.